vanilla-project/vanilla-project.guide/_guides/rust/command-line.md

 Cargo lets us run commands to build and test projects or install new binaries.
 It does not provide a way via the command line to add a new dependency, though.
+There is, however, a tool available for that: `cargo-edit` (see [`cargo-edit`'s GitHub repository](https://github.com/killercup/cargo-edit)).

 ### Dependency Management

 The way to add new packages to a project is to edit a file called `Cargo.toml` and add the new package(s) in there.
-Whenever the next `cargo build` or `cargo test` is executed, cargo will download any new dependencies then.
+Whenever the next `cargo build` or `cargo test` is executed, cargo will download and compile any new dependencies then.
-There is, however, a tool available for that: `cargo-edit` (see [`cargo-edit`'s GitHub repository](https://github.com/killercup/cargo-edit)).

 Cargo uses the file `Cargo.toml` to keep track of required dependencies for a given project (together with `Cargo.lock`).
 An example `Cargo.toml` looks like this: